 Filter the type of alerts which occur on the selected resources.
 If no conditions are defined in this section, all alerts on the selected resources will match this policy.

-- Choose if Any or All conditions should be applied to filter the alerts.
+Choose from Any or All of the following conditions to apply a filter for the alerts.

 The alert property Client: Service Name is applicable only to the partner scope policy.
 As an example, to escalate alerts of a service named Windows Maintenance Support, add the condition Client: Service Name: